Ford Falcon (AU): Development and design

 For the first time in Falcon's history, Independent Rear Suspension (IRS) became available as standard on some models and optional on others.
 It also featured Australian production firsts, such as Variable Cam Timing (VCT) on some 6-cylinder models and an adaptive automatic transmission on the high-performance T series with steering wheel gear shifting buttons.

 Key changes from the fifth generation Falcon included a 35 kg reduction in weight for the base car, 17.5 per cent stiffer bodyshell, and an eight per cent improvement in fuel consumption.
-Peculiarly, Ford Australia decided to use the original 1950's font for the new "Falcon" and "Futura" badges.
+Peculiarly, Ford Australia decided to use the original 1950s font for the new "Falcon" and "Futura" badges.

 As stated previously, the AU was the first Falcon to offer IRS (a double wishbone design on an isolated subframe).
 IRS was made available as a costly option on the base Forte, Fairmont and 'S' models, and standard on Fairmont Ghia, XR6 VCT and XR8 models.
 The updated 6-cylinder engines incorporated advanced features such as VCT on some models and a temperature sensor in the cylinder head, which detected coolant loss and allowed the car to "limp home" safely by cutting cylinders.
-The engine range comprised: the base Intech model producing 157 kW, with a revised cylinder head featuring smaller valve stems, larger exhaust valves, and different rocker ratio, as well as a revised piston and longer conrod and a cast aluminium cross-bolted oil sump (with the same power output as the EL series); an "HP" version reserved to the XR6 producing 164 kW (thanks to: unique cylinder head; reshaped inlet port; redesigned exhaust port; ‘open’ combustion chamber shape to restrict pre-detonation from hot spot areas; unique camshaft; higher fuel pressure; recalibrated EEC V engine management system); the VCT version producing 172 kW for the XR6 VCT; a "Windsor" V8 producing 185 kW (also carried over from the EL series but without major upgrades).
+The engine range comprised: the base Intech model producing 157 kW, with a revised cylinder head featuring smaller valve stems, larger exhaust valves, and different rocker ratio, as well as a revised piston and longer conrod and a cast aluminium cross-bolted oil sump (with the same power output as the EL series); an "HP" version reserved to the XR6 producing 164 kW (thanks to: unique cylinder head; reshaped inlet port; redesigned exhaust port; 'open' combustion chamber shape to restrict pre-detonation from hot spot areas; unique camshaft; higher fuel pressure; recalibrated EEC V engine management system); the VCT version producing 172 kW for the XR6 VCT; a "Windsor" V8 producing 185 kW (also carried over from the EL series but without major upgrades).

 Transmissions were improved for better shift feel and the auto was recalibrated to better suit the upgraded engines.
-The six and eight cylinder models had a 4-speed BTR M93LE and M97LE automatic transmissions, respectively for the six and eight cylinder models, respectively.
+The six and eight cylinder models had a 4-speed BTR M93LE and M97LE automatic transmission, respectively.
 The automatic XR series models had an "adaptive shift" with five shifting strategies depending on driving conditions.
 The manual transmission, where available, was a 5-speed T5 model.

 The program cost A$700 million before product launch and key staff included chief designer, Steve Park, and Marcus Hotblack, Manager of Interior Design.